Abderrahimmissaoui/currency_converter/README.md

-This project could convert currencies
+This project could convert currencies, You could try it for more insights.